tn3w/flask_Captchaify/README.md

 9. ***`fixed_route_name` Arg***

    Specifies the name of the route that is used if Captchaify pages are displayed as separate routes.
-(Default: `_captchaify`, e.g.: `/captcha_captchaify`)
+(Default: `_captchaify`)

    Web page where this is edited:
    ```python